 Moving boxes are the same weight and quality as ordinary shipping boxes unless you purchase some made from thicker cardboard that allows for heavier packing.
 So, the question most people have is, should I purchase moving boxes or find some slightly-used from grocery stores or friends who've just recently moved.

 The answer is usually found in a combination of need and cost.
 For expensive, fragile or sentimental items that you don't want to be damaged, it's always best to err on the side of caution and purchase new moving boxes.

 So, when choosing to purchase moving boxes, keep these tips in mind:

-Buy small moving boxes.
 The rule of thumb is that each box should not weigh more than 50 lbs.
 Even if you've hired movers, remember that you may have to move the boxes yourself, from one room to another, so make sure you're able to lift them yourself.
-Some boxes, such as wardrobe or electronic boxes, may naturally be heavier.
+Some boxes, such as a wardrobe or electronic box, may naturally be heavier.
 Just try to keep the number of boxes over 50 pounds to a minimum.

 Type of boxes you may need and what they're used for:

-- Lay Down Wardrobe Box, which are approximately 32 x 19 7/8 x 9.
-This resembles a dresser drawer and is great for packing clothing that you prefer to only fold once.
-Just remember not to over pack this box as it cannot withstand heavy items.
+Lay Down Wardrobe Box which is approximately 32 x 19 7/8 x 9.
+It resembles a dresser drawer and is great for packing clothing that you prefer only to fold once.
+Just remember not to over-pack this box as it cannot withstand heavy items.

 Picture and/or Mirror Boxes: All mirror boxes can be telescoped, meaning that two can be put together to get a longer fit.
 When fitting two boxes together, make sure you use a strong filament tape to secure them together and to handle the additional weight.

 Mirror boxes are designed to handle framed pictures, artwork, and mirrors.
 Bubble wrap is recommended for all framed items.